top of page

 They're one-of-a-kind images made with the wet-plate collodion process.
 Tintypes are made on metal, ambrotypes on glass.
 Each plate is exposed and developed by hand during the session, resulting in a final object—not a print—that shows the marks and character of how it was made.

-A private session (mobile or in-studio) generally lasts an hour or two, though I move at the pace the process requires.
-Overall time depends on how many total tintypes you want, ranging from 1 to a set of 3 or more.
-Each plate involves preparation, exposure, and developing in the darkroom.
+A private session (mobile or in-studio) generally lasts 2-3 hours.
+I move at the pace the process requires.
+Overall time depends on how many total plates you want.
+Each one involves preparation, exposure, and developing in the darkroom.
 This rhythm—slow, attentive—tends to shape the experience.
 It’s less about efficiency, more about being present to what unfolds.

 If you reserve a spot at a pop-up, we'll have 20 minutes together to create your tintype.
 We only have time for one plate so we'll use our time to orient you to the process and tailor the frame & lighting to suit you, or the two of you.

-Wear something that feels like you.
-Subtle textures, muted tones, or garments with personal significance often translate beautifully.
-The process renders color into tone and contrast, so natural fabrics, layers, and shapes tend to reveal unexpected nuances.
+Fabrics, layers, textures and shapes tend to reveal unexpected nuances.
 Think of clothing as part of the collaboration rather than a performance.

 Yes—though it depends on the lenses.
 Modern glasses often have UV or blue-light coatings that can appear opaque in tintypes, sometimes obscuring the eyes.
 If you have an older pair or non-coated lenses, those usually photograph best.
 Otherwise, you’re welcome to remove them for the exposure if you feel comfortable doing so.